MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **file_type** - The file type if the notification is about a file (Word, Excel, PowerPoint, Fluid)

-- **message_reminder_available** - True if there is a message reminder available and will be displayed when the notification center is opened
+- **message_reminder_available** - True if there's a message reminder available and will be displayed when the notification center is opened

 - **type** - the notification type, either reaction or message_reminder as of now *(not always collected)*

-- **unseen_count** - how many notifications in the current view have not been seen before *(not always collected)*
+- **unseen_count** - how many notifications in the current view haven't been seen before *(not always collected)*

 #### Office.Ads.SDX.ImageAction